 According to The History Chanel, one version of this theory is the belief that the Rx symbol evolved from the Eye of Horus, an ancient Egyptian symbol associated with healing powers.
-This theory makes reference to an ancient Egyptian god named Horus, who had a very difficult time when it came to his eyes.
+This theory refers to an ancient Egyptian god named Horus, who had a very difficult time when it came to his eyes.
 One of poor Horus’s eyes was stolen, and his other eye got cut regularly by another god named Thoth.
 But it wasn’t all bad for Horus because his remaining eye would be restored every month.
-As a result, Horus’s eye came to represent healing and, according to some accounts, this ancient symbol used to represent the eye had much in common with the letter “R” in use today.
+As a result, Horus’s eye came to represent healing, and, according to some accounts, this ancient symbol used to represent the eye had much in common with the letter “R” in use today.

 Another more popular theory is that it refers to the Greco-Roman god, Jupiter.
 As Health and Fitness History explains, Rx was derived from the astrological sign for Jupiter which was once placed on prescriptions to invoke that god’s blessing on the drug to help the patient recover.
 This practice in turn was passed down from Roman to European physicians.

 Jupiter was considered a patron of medicine, and the most important deity in ancient Roman times preceding the adoption of Christianity, so presumably having his blessing on any drug would be viewed as a good step toward making the drug more effective.
-To shorten this blessing, they used the symbol for Mercury.
+To shorten this blessing, they used the symbol of Mercury.

-Commentators point out that the written character representing Jupiter looked somewhat like a modern day “R” with a slanted slash across the letter’s “leg.”
-This would be roughly equivalent to a capital “R” and a lower case “x” being written as a single unit, with the “x” attached to the leg of the “R.” Consequently, this is how the modern Rx symbol used to be written.
+Commentators point out that the written character representing Jupiter looked somewhat like a modern-day “R” with a slanted slash across the letter’s “leg.”
+This would be roughly equivalent to a capital “R” and a lowercase “x” being written as a single unit, with the “x” attached to the leg of the “R.” Consequently, this is how the modern Rx symbol used to be written.

 Since most keyboards do not have a single “Rx” key, we just write it out as Rx.
 But people who support the Rx symbol’s Jupiter theory often point out that “Rx” written out with two individual letters is not the correct form of the symbol representing prescriptions and prescription drugs.
 The form of “Rx” that they insist is correct is the form that corresponds with the symbol representing the Roman king of deities, Jupiter.

-Another view of the Jupiter theory focuses on Jupiter the planet, and not the god.
+Another view of the Jupiter theory focuses on Jupiter the planet and not the god.
 Some ancients seemed to view the largest planet in our solar system as a place representing good luck, which you certainly can’t get enough of when it comes to matters of health and the effectiveness of drugs.